Dragon8029/100-days-of-code/Attempt4.md

 *Oct 18, 2018*

 Missed a few days of tweets.
 Managed to complete 5 pull requests for @hacktoberfest.
 Was a little nervous contributing to projects for the first time, but starting to feel a little more confident now.
 Continued to contribute to another one today, I'm feeling accomplished.

+---

+##A4D44:
+*Oct 19, 2018*

+Carried on with @freeCodeCamp ES6 section, I think that javaScript is starting to make sense.
+Also went back to "The Web Developer Bootcamp" by Colt Steele on @udemy for some review.